Our Directors

 Cameron Lang

-This year will be my 12th year at Ponacka and my 4th on staff.
-My role as Program Director this summer will involve overseeing the staffing, enrollment and programming of the daily activities that campers will sign up for.
-In previous years, I have been a counsellor, head of canoeing and Activity Director.
-When I am not at camp, I spend my time studying for a philosophy degree at the University of Guelph.
+This year will be my 15th year at Ponacka and my 7th on staff.
+My role as Assistant Director involves overseeing all aspects of the daily activities at camp.
+In previous years, I have been a counsellor, head of canoeing and Program Director.